 By PSW Staff • February 25, 2009 The inside of Schauspielhaus Dresden (Photo: Schauspielhaus Dresden) Three large theatres in Germany have recently installed intercom systems from Riedel Communications.
 While the State Theatres in Meiningen and Dresden chose Riedel’s Performer 32 intercom matrix/stage management system, a Riedel Artist 64 intercom matrix is used at the opera house in Halle.
 Next to the Semper Oper, the Schauspielhaus is the biggest theatre in Dresden.
 Its program consists of classical plays and musical theatre productions.
 The backbone of the intercom system at the theatre in Dresden is a Riedel Performer 32+16 system.
 This stage management system is designed for smaller applications and locations such as theatres.
 One GPI card and three CAT-5 cards offer GPI I/Os and connections for control panels.
 The relay signals of the GPI client card can, for example, be used to control light signals.
 Furthermore, an AIO-client card integrates analog line level audio into the intercom matrix.
 A Performer C44 Partyline interface seamlessly integrates 12 x C3 Digital Partyline Beltpacks with the intercom matrix.
 11 PRO and 6 ultralight AIR-headsets complete the setup. ”With Riedel’s intercom solutions we found the perfect system for the installations at the opera house in Halle and the Schauspielhaus in Dresden.
 The modular layout made it possible to tailor the intercom to the exact needs of each individual theatre.
 While we chose a Performer system for Dresden, a Riedel Artist 64 was an ideal solution for Halle because it offers the option to expand it later,“ says Uwe Weissbach from the system integrator HFE Elektroakustik, which installed the Riedel intercom systems in Halle and Dresden.
 With a history that goes back to 1831, the State Theatre Meiningen is one of the oldest theatres in Germany.
 Its program ranges from opera and classical theatre to dance and stagings for kids.
 The communications infrastructure seamlessly integrates radio communications into the intercom matrix.
 The heart of the intercom installation is a Performer 32+16 system.
 A total of 15 Artist 2000 control panels are installed.
 A Performer C44 interface integrates four C3 Digital Partyline Beltpacks into the intercom matrix.
 The C3s combine the flexibility of regular beltpacks with digital audio quality.
 Motorola GP344 radios complete the infrastructure.
 A Riedel RiFace integrates the radios into the intercom matrix.
 The system integrator Sigma-TBL was responsible for the installation in Meiningen.
 The heart of the installation at the opera house in Halle is a Riedel Artist 64 matrix.
 The redundant CPUs and the redundant power suppIies offer maximum reliability.
 A RIF1032 GPI-Interface provides distributed GPI contacts.
 In addition, a GPI client card supplies additional GPI-ports directly at the Artist matrix mainframe.
 A total of 19 Artist 2000 and Artist 3000 control panels were installed at the opera house in Halle.
-Riedel Communications Website Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Analog Audio Communications Concerts Control Digital History Intercoms Panels Power Programs Riedel Stage System Systems Theatre · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Riedel Communications Website Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Analog Audio Communications Concerts Control Digital History Intercoms Panels Power Programs Riedel Stage System Systems Theatre · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.